valohai/valohai-utils/README.md

 vh exec run -a mystep
 ```

-# What does it do?
+# What does valohai-utils do?

-- Updates `valohai.yaml` based on source code
+- Generates and updates the `valohai.yaml` configuration file based on the source code
 - Agnostic input handling (single file, multiple files, zip, tar)
 - Parse command-line parameters
 - Compress outputs
 - Download inputs for local experiments
-- Straightforward JSON logs
+- Straightforward way to print metrics as Valohai metadata
-- Fully reproducible for local vs. cloud
+- Code parity between local vs. cloud

 # Parameters

-Parameters are variables & hyper-parameters that are parsed from the command-line.
-You define a parameters in a dictionary:
+[Valohai parameters ](https://docs.valohai.com/core-concepts/parameters/) are variables & hyper-parameters that are parsed from the command-line.
+You define parameters in a dictionary:

 ```python
 default_parameters = {